 Ms. Cortez has experience working with adults, children, adolescents, and families.
 Her areas of expertise include mood disorders, addiction, and anxiety.
 In addition to her Compliance responsibilities, she also oversees the Intake Department at Turning Point.
 She also has extensive experience with training and supervising students and clinical staff.
 She uses a psychodynamic and client-centered approach, with a recovery-oriented focus.
 She believes that the most important thing she can bring to the therapeutic experience is an empathic and non-judgmental perspective that allows people to feel comfortable and safe.
 She has more than 13 years of experience in community mental health.

-Dr. Frial is a Licensed Clinical Psychologist and has worked in mental health and substance abuse counseling since 1997.
-He is responsible for overseeing all of the agency’s clinical operations, including Case Management, Outpatient Therapy, Emergency Services, Psychosocial Rehabilitation, The Living Room at Turning Point, Groups, USPO, Clinical Training for both staff and student interns, and our Residential Programs.
-Noy’s clinical interests include managing depression and anxiety, substance abuse, work and life transitions, and improving general mental health.
+Dr. Frial-Lopez is a Licensed Clinical Psychologist and has held various clinical and leadership positions in mental health and substance abuse counseling since 1997.
+He is a graduate of The National Council for Behavioral Health’s Middle Management Academy, and the Executive Leadership Program.
+Noy is responsible for the agency’s clinical operations, including the Residential Program, Case Management, Outpatient Therapy, Emergency Services, Psychosocial Rehabilitation and Outpatient Groups, The Living Room at Turning Point, Clinical Training and Supervision for staff and interns, and services under the United States Probation and Pretrial Offices.
+Noy's clinical interests include managing depression and anxiety, substance abuse, work and life transitions, and improving general mental health.
 He is particularly sensitive to the needs of the LGBTQ and Asian-Pacific Islander communities.

 Ms. Firkins, Senior Clinical Supervisor and Therapist, has experience working with young children, adolescents, adults, couples and families.
 Her clinical interests include children and women’s issues, adjustment to motherhood, infant mental health, typical and atypical child development, attachment patterns, parenting, adoption/foster care, depression, anxiety, trauma and interpersonal relationships.